ApolloAuto/apollo/modules/localization/msf/README.md

   We provide a script (`apollo/scripts/msf_local_map_creator.sh`) to generate localization map.
 You need to provide a group of point cloud frames (as .pcd file), corresponding poses file, and UTM zone id.
 The format of the poses file is `pcd_number timestamp x y z qx qy qz qw`.

 ## Visualization Tool
   We provide a simple online visulazation tool for debug multi-sensor fusion localization module.
-The parameter `use_visualize` in localizaiton.conf is used to enable the online visulazation tool.
+The parameter `use_visualize` in localizaiton.conf is used to enable the online visulization tool.

-  We also provide an advanced online visualization tool which can show localization map, point cloud, horizontal position and variance circle of LiDAR-localization, Gnss-localization, and fused localization results.
-This tool is simplely launched by `./scripts/localization_online_visualizer.sh`.
+  We also provide an advanced online visualization tool which can show localization map, point cloud, horizontal position and variance circle of LiDAR-localization, GNSS-localization, and fused localization results.
+This tool is simply launched by `./scripts/localization_online_visualizer.sh`.

 ## Check MSF Localization Status
-  We provide a simple way to check lidar localization, gnss localization and fusion localization status.
+  We provide a simple way to check lidar localization, GNSS localization and fusion localization status.
 There are four states {NOT_VALID, NOT_STABLE, OK, VALID} for localization status.
 You can simply use `rostopic echo /apollo/localization/msf_status` to check localization status.
 If fusion_status is VALID or OK, the output of msf localization is reliable.